-An operational risk loss and near-miss process is in place across the Company to facilitate the identification, recording and analysis of instances where actual costs (both financial and non-financial) have been incurred, or could have been incurred or reputational damage suffered, due to the realisation of an operational loss event or process or control failure.
-This is regularly reviewed and drives improvements in the internal controls.
-Appropriate reporting of such items is provided to the Group Operational, Regulatory and Conduct Risk Committee.
+An operational risk loss and near miss process is in place across the Company to facilitate the identification, recording and analysis of instances where costs (both financial and non-financial) have been incurred, or could have been incurred, or reputational damage suffered, due to the realisation of an operational loss event or process or control failure.
+The outputs from this analysis are regularly reviewed and used to drive improvements in the internal controls.
+Reporting of such items is provided to the Group Operational, Regulatory and Conduct Risk Committee and escalated further as appropriate.